programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-07.png" alt="Framework of a jar with a sculptured face." caption="Figure 7.
 Mesh of the Aibom jar." %}

-As with the spheres, the jars will get a standard material with a colour that matches one of those in the colour key (Figure 8).
+As with the spheres, the jars will be assigned a standard material with a colour that corresponds to the colour key (Figure 8).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-08.png" alt="Jar with a sculptured face coloured brown." caption="Figure 8.
 The Aibom jar with a solid brown colour." %}

-Materials such as the standard material (that is being used) have emissive properies that can be turned on, making them appear to have a coloured glow.
-The scene will later us the red emissive property of the material to show if a jar is selected (Figure 9).
+Materials such as the standard material used here have emissive properties, which can be enabled to make them appear to have a coloured glow.
+Later in the scene, the red emissive property will be used to indicate when a jar is selected (Figure 9).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-09.png" alt="Jar with a sculptured face brightly coloured red." caption="Figure 9.
 The Aibom jar with red emission." %}

-The jars will be added to a group (called ```jars```) and the group will be added to the scene.
-This will allow us to specify later that objects belonging to the jars group can be selected.
+The jars will be added to a group (called ```jars```) and the group will then be added to the scene.
+This allows you to treat all jars as a single collection, for example later, when enabling selection for all objects belonging to the jars group.

-Each jar will get a [userData](https://threejs.org/docs/?q=userdata#Object3D) property that will point to the information panel that is associated with it, so that when it is selected that panel can be shown.
+Each jar will get a [userData](https://threejs.org/docs/?q=userdata#Object3D) property that links it to the information panel that is associated with it, so that when it is selected that panel can be shown.
 Three.js 'userData' properties do not have to be declared, they are default empty objects and more than one can be created.
 At this stage, ```aibomM.userData.planes``` will be created.
 Additional ones such as ```aibomM.userData.somethingelse``` and ```aibomM.userData.anotherthing``` (where 'somethingelse' and 'anotherthing' are whatever names you wish to use) could be used.

-Note that the introduction of the ```piecescale``` variable is not strictly necessary, as it is set to the same as the ratio, but it can be changed later to alter the relative size of the jars in relation to the map.

 Model loading will be written in 3 different ways.
-All these ways are actually the same, but with different degrees of code condension.
+All these ways are functionally the same, but vary in how concise the code is.

 To begin, one model will be added, aibomM, in a similar way to how you added the composite model in Part 1.
 A function is defined ```onLoadAibom``` that runs after the .glb file is loaded by the loader's load method.
 As mentioned in Part 1, you need to put the positioning and scaling of the model in this function so that they only occur after the model has finished loading.

-The load method has 5 arguments: the model filename; a function run after the model is loaded; a function run while the model is loading; and a function run if there is an error.
+The load method has four arguments: the model filename; a function run after the model is loaded; a function run while the model is loading; and a function run if there is an error.
 As in Part 1, the function that runs while the model is loading will be left as ```undefined``` and an anonymous (unnamed) function will be used that is run if there is an error with the loading.

 Replace the declaration of the model with declarations of the jars and their group. **Find** the following code: